Appendix C — Python tutorial

 <place> = <some expression>

-Let’s say you need to calculate how many seconds there are in one week.
-We can do this using multi-step Python calculation, based on the following facts: there are \(60\) seconds in one minute, \(60\) minutes in one hour, \(24\) hours in one day, and \(7\) days in one week.
+Let’s say we need to calculate how many seconds there are in one week.
+We know there are \(60\) seconds in one minute, \(60\) minutes in one hour, \(24\) hours in one day, and \(7\) days in one week.
+We can calculate the number of seconds in one week step by step, where in each step we perform a very simple calculation.
+We’ll define several intermediate variables and give the variable descriptive names to help us keep track of what is going on.

 604800